There are several power meters that will work on a SRAM MTB crankset:

 Stages Carbon GXP for SRAM MTB Power Meter

 If your SRAM crankset uses the GXP standard, you can install the Stages GXP for SRAM Power Meter.
 This power meter replaces your left side crank arm and measures left leg power.
-It is made to work SRAM 1x and 2x GXP mountain cranks.
+It works with SRAM 1x and 2x cranks.

 Stages Carbon for SRAM BB30 Power Meter

 If your SRAM crankset is BB30 or DUB, you can install the Stages SRAM BB30 Power Meter.
-Please note you must also purchase a Stages spindle along with the power meter:
+Please note for this version, you must purchase a Stages spindle along with the power meter.

 Spindle C: SRAM MTB BB30 with 9 mm drive side spacer